stephanielabelle/Project_1_Team6/README.md

 - Filling the column ‘service fee’ empty cells with 0 so that it does not give NaN when we do calculations.
 - Changed the datatype of the ‘last review’ column to datetime (it was an object).

+### Whole Population Data Overview
+1. Count of Rentals by Neighbourhood Group
+  Question: How are the properties distributed within each neighbourhood group (borough)?
+  Conclusion: The most properties are within Brooklyn and Manhattan.
+2. Count of Rentals by Cancellation Policy
+  Question: How are the cancellation policies distributed?
+  Conclusion: Each cancellation policy is almost equally represented in this dataset.
+3. Percent of Rentals by Rating
+  Question: How are the ratings distributed in this dataset?
+  Conclusion: Rating 2-5 were equally represented at ~23%, and Rating-1 made up only 8.5%.
+4. Percent of Rentals by Room Type
+  Question: How are room types distributed in this dataset?
+  Conclusion: The majority of properties are within the Entire Home and Private Room categories.
+5. Service Fee based on Price
+  Question: How does Service Fee change with Price?
+  Conclusion: The service fee is equal to 20% of the price.

+Laarnie
+Gurans

+### Analysis of Price Factors
+1. Price by Review Rating
+   Question: Are better rated properties more expensive in general?
+   Conclusion: The boxplots show no obvious relationship between "Ratings" and "Price".
+2. Price by Host Verification
+  Question: Do properties with verified Hosts charge more than unverified hosts?
+  Conclusion: No obvious relationship between "Host Verification" and "Price".
+3. Price by Cancellation Policy
+  Question: Do prices change with a more strict cancellation policy?
+  Conclusion: No obvious change in price due to cancellation policy.
+4. Price by Construction Year
+  Question: Do newer builds charge more for AirBnB rentals?
+  Conclusion: Newer builds do not charge more for AirBnB rentals.
+5. Price by Room Type
+  Question: Do different room types typically charge more for their property?
+  Conclusion: There is not a statistically significant difference on price by room type.
+6. Price by Room Type - Including Fixed Parameters
+  Question: By keeping 5 separte listing parameters constant, will we observe a parameters showing a statistically signficant effect on price?
+  Conclusion: We were not able to determine a statistically significant relationship affecting price.

 Divya: